tensorflow/community/governance/api-reviews.md

 ### Python Versions

-TensorFlow supports a range of Python versions, and changes need to be compatible with all of them.
+TensorFlow supports a range of Python versions and changes need to be compatible with all of them.
 This means that language features not available in any of TensorFlow's supported version cannot be used.